Schenkee/TryHackMe-Guides/Blue/Blue.md

 ---

-Firstly, let’s start our target machine and give it a few minutes to start all relevant services.
-I am using the TryHackME AttackBox lets start this up as well, or alternatively as in my case connect to the TryHackMe VPN to use your own attacking machine.
+Firstly, let’s start the target machine and give it a few minutes to start all relevant services.
+I am using the TryHackME AttackBox let’s start this up as well, or alternatively as in my case connect to the TryHackMe VPN to use a self-hosted attacking machine.
 You can even download the VM for offline usage if required.

 ---